-- 1. pre-vocational or employability skills development
+1. pre-vocational or employability skills development

-- 2. improvements in home and family life
+2. improvements in the management of home and family life

-- 3. use of financial resources and consumer education

-- 4. social and civic responsibilities

-- 5. use of community resources

-- 6. health and safety education

-- 7. human and interpersonal relations

-- 8. communication skills in the English language
+- 3. use of financial resources and consumer education - 4. social and civic responsibilities - 5. use of community resources - 6. health and safety education - 7. human and interpersonal relations in the workplace - 8. communication skills in the English language

-- self-fulfillment and development as a continuing lifelong learner